ElektraInitiative/libelektra/src/plugins/toml/README.md

     - How to handle escaped chars in basic strings, especially in context of file recreation?
         * Apply the escape chars, save string result as the key value, also save original string as meta key?
         * But then, how handle modification of value ?
 Dump original key on change?
 (Also how to detect change?)
+		* If this is fixed, fix also leading newlines in multiline strings (see Limitations)
     - Don't know where/how exactly to store trailing array comments/newline info
         * Can't associate those info to array top key in the way like file ending comments are preserved
         * Maybe add own metakey (eg. epilogue/comment/#1)?